MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

    To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.

    > [!NOTE]
    > Before you begin the installation of the Orchestrator web service, close any open programs and ensure that there are no pending restarts on the computer.
-Then log on to the computer with the same user account to finish the installation of the server role or the security update.
+Then sign in to the computer with the same user account to finish the installation of the server role or the security update.

-2. On the main setup page, under **Standalone installations**, click **Orchestration Console and Web Service**.
+2. On the main setup page, under **Standalone installations**, select **Orchestration Console and Web Service**.

    > [!WARNING]
-   > If Microsoft .NET Framework 3.5 Service Pack 1 is not installed on your computer, a dialog box appears asking if you want to install .NET Framework 3.5 SP1.
-Click **Yes** to proceed with the installation.
+   > If Microsoft .NET Framework 3.5 Service Pack 1 is not installed on your computer, a dialog appears asking if you want to install .NET Framework 3.5 SP1.
+Select **Yes** to proceed with the installation.

-3. On the **Product registration** page, provide the name and company for the product registration, and then click **Next**.
+3. On the **Product registration** page, provide the name and company for the product registration, and then select **Next**.

    > [!NOTE]
    > For this evaluation release, a product key is not required.

-4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms, and then click **Next**.
+4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms, and then select **Next**.

-   On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice, and then click **Next**.
+   On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice, and then select **Next**.

 5. Your computer is checked for required hardware and software.
 If your computer meets all of the requirements, the **All prerequisites are installed** page appears.
-Click **Next** and proceed to the next step.
+Select **Next** and proceed to the next step.

    If a prerequisite is not met, a page displays information about the prerequisite that has not been met and how to resolve the issue.
 Use the following steps to resolve the failed prerequisite check: